anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 [Chirpy Jekyll template](https://chirpy.cotes.info/)

 ## Step 4.
+Publish

+Some starters have their own publish strategy.
+You will recognize these by the .nokekyll file in the root directory.
+My theme has that file and uses Github actions to publish the site on a seperate branch.
+The theme manual is clear about that, so after selecting a diffrent branch as published source in the Github Pages Settins you can find my site too.

+## Step 5.
 Learn some Markdown and write your first blog

 Markdown is really great by its powerfull but minimal easy to learn functionality.
 Best is just to learn it by writing your first blog.
 This is a nice [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) you can use.

 To write your first blog, follow the manual of the theme you installed.

-## Step 5.
-Publish

-Github has a build in publish functionality.
-It automaticaly publishes your changes.

-Some starters have their own publish strategy.
-You will recognize these by the .nokekyll file in the root directory.
-My theme has that file and uses Github actions to publish the site on a seperate branch.

 ## 6. Some tips